~/nahom_mekonen.prd open to offers

 Next milestone

-I am looking for the next problem to give that same care to.
-Five years deep on one of them, I know how I work best: close to the people who feel it, inside a team building something that matters.
+I want to give the next hard problem the same care I gave this one: close to the people who feel it, inside a team building something that matters.
 If that is your team, I would like to talk.

 Education